Welcome to the Warsop, Meden Vale & District Branch of The Royal British Legion

 The Royal British Legion is the UK's leading Armed Forces charity and one of its largest membership organisations.
 Members get together through the network of branches and clubs all over the country and overseas to participate in social, fundraising and welfare activities.

-Warsop, Meden Vale and District Branch meets at 7.30pm on the second Monday of each month at The Ex-Servicemen's Club, Carr Lane, Warsop, NG20 0BN.
+Warsop, Meden Vale and District Branch meet at 7.30 pm on the second Monday of each month at The Ex-Servicemen's Club, Carr Lane, Warsop, NG20 0BN.

 Membership is open to everyone.
 If you have an interest in the objectives of the Legion and want to help and support for those who have served and their families, come and join us.
 We welcome men and women of all ages, whether they have served in the Armed Forces or not.